 Career, Vocation & Finance

-The most frequently reported turning points for women were not marriage or motherhood, but personal growth experiences involving psychological ‘self-work’, such as changing one’s lifestyle.
-Many women don't see Mid-Life as a time for winding down their lives rather they report an opportunity for exploring new career, vocation, interests, growth and fulfillment.
+The most significant turning points for women are often not marriage or motherhood, but personal growth experiences—psychological “self-work” such as changing one’s lifestyle.
+Many women see mid-life not as winding down, but as an opportunity to explore new careers, interests, growth, and fulfillment.

 Yes!
 You can thrive at any age.
 No one really starts over.
 Forge a new path from where you are today, and bring along your wealth of knowledge , expertise, and skills.